How to Crochet -- Basket Weave stitch

 Are you ready for a new crochet stitch?
 The Basket Weave Stitch is great for a full size afghan done in worsted weight yarn, or for a baby blanket done in sport weight.
 It has nice texture and turns out to be very warm and cozy.
 The stitch itself is just double crochet stitches done around the posts of the stitches in the previous row alternating from the front and from the back.
 It is one of my favorite stitches to use for a big project because once you have the pattern set, you really don't have to think about it.
 Here's how to do it and some pictures of the afghan I have in progress using the basketweave stitch...

-Stitch the beginning chain in a multiple of six, then add one more chain stitch.
-For example, my sample chain is 18+1 stitches, but my full size afghan chain was something in the neighborhood of 210+1.
-You would make it however long you want the width of your piece to be, as long as the number is a multiple of six plus one extra chain stitch.
+Stitch the beginning chain in a multiple of six, then add four more chain stitches.
+For example, my sample chain is 18+4 stitches, but my full size afghan chain was something in the neighborhood of 210+4.
+You would make it however long you want the width of your piece to be, as long as the number is a multiple of six plus four extra chain stitches.

 For the first row, work one double crochet into the fourth chain from the hook as shown above.
 Continue across the row working a double crochet into each chain stitch.